God’s Law Changed

 Does Daniel have additional details?

-This is an echo of Paul’s warning about men arising “speaking perverse things.”
-Again, here’s a power that would challenge God’s authority, persecute His followers, and change times and laws.
-There is only one commandment that is both a time and a law: the fourth one.
-The first seeds for its change were planted during Constantine’s conversion to Christianity in 312 A.D. when he passed a law declaring Sunday, which was the pagan day of sun worship, as the day of rest across the Roman Empire.
-That seed took root in 363 A.D. when the Council of Laodicea urged Christians to keep Sunday as their rest day, while prohibiting them from resting on Saturday, the seventh day Sabbath, and the rest is history.
+There is only one commandment that is both a law and a measure of time: the fourth.
+The first seeds of its alteration were planted when Constantine converted to Christianity in 312 AD, for after becoming Emperor, he granted Christian bishops influence in the legislative process.
+Under their guidance, he soon passed the first Sunday law in 321 AD, declaring Sunday—the pagan day of sun worship—the official day of rest across the Roman Empire.
+This was reinforced in 363 AD, when the Council of Laodicea urged Christians to observe Sunday as their rest day while prohibiting them from resting on Saturday.
+Thus, the fourth commandment of God was effectively changed—from honoring the biblical seventh-day Sabbath established at creation to observing Sunday—and the rest is history.

 Did Jesus warn about this?